 Since there is no simple cure for Ragweed Allergy, the best strategy for dealing with it is to try and minimize the exposure to Ragweed pollen.
 A few simple precautions can help achieve that.

-- Stay indoor - If you are severely affected by Ragweed Allergy, it may be worthwhile to limit outdoor activities.
-Preference for staying indoor is the first step in limiting the Allergy.
+- Stay indoors - If you are severely affected by Ragweed Allergy, it may be worthwhile to limit outdoor activities.
+Preference for staying indoors is the first step in limiting the Allergy.

 - Keep windows closed – Once you prefer to stay indoor, make sure that windows and ventilators are closed and the pollen in the atmosphere outside are prevented from sneaking in.

 - Use Air-conditioning with HEPA filters - Since Ragweed pollens can get access to your offices and houses through the Air-conditioner, one needs to make sure that they are kept at bay, by using appropriate filters.
 High Efficiency Particulate Air (HEPA) filters can be very helpful for this purpose.

 - Indoor air purifiers - You can also buy an indoor air purifier that use HEPA filters.

 - Do not forget the car windows - These same precautions need to be replicated when you are moving in a car.